FinickySpider/obsidian-scratchpad/README.md

 -  A text input area for quick notes
 -  A canvas for freehand drawing with customizable brush color and size
--  Content persists as long as the app is open
+-  Content can be saved to disk
 -  Lightweight and distraction-free

 ## Installation